NuwoMaaan/MQTT-Vault-lockpad/readme.md

 #### 1. **MQTT & EMQX**
 - IoT devices connect and communicate using MQTT protocol via the EMQX broker
-- EMQX broker has been pre-configured to establish client connections, MongoDB connector and, rules & actions
+- EMQX broker is pre-configured to establish client connections, authentication method, MongoDB connector and, rules & actions
 - All published metrics, status, and event data are automatically captured by EMQX broker rules and forwarded to MongoDB for persistent storage and data retrieval.
-- Configuration of the broker is dependent on a service init container - emqx-init

 #### 2. **IoT Applications**
 ##### **Vault Padlock**